stefan-contiero/filter-blocks-artist/README.md

 A portable version of [Filter Blocks](https://filter-blocks.netlify.app/) for artists developing a script for [Art Blocks](https://artblocks.io/)

+## Modes

+Filter Blocks for artists can run in two modes:

+- `stats`: explore features and rarities for tokens without previews and the need to pre-export thumbnails.
+Before using this mode, specify `totalTokens` in `config.js` and run `npm run generate`
+- `viewer`: explore features of previously minted tokens from a `token.json`

 ## Getting started

 To get started, create a folder in `/static` for your project.
 It should contain:

-- `tokens.json` an array of your tokens
+- `tokens.json` an array of your tokens (optional if running in `stats` mode)
-- `/image` a folder containing static thumbnails for your tokens
+- `/image` a folder containing static thumbnails for your tokens (optional if running in `stats` mode)
 - `/generator` your project script
+- `features.js` your feature script

 `/static` already contains an example folder based on [ArtBlocks 101 for Creators](https://github.com/ArtBlocks/docs)